adieyal/sd-dynamic-prompts/README.md

 This will use a random number of options between 1 and 3 for each batch.

+	{-$$opt1|opt2|opt3}

+An omitted minimum is assumed to be 0 and an omitted maximum is assumed to be the number of options.

 	{opt1|opt2|opt3}
 If you omit the $$ prefix, one item will be selected.
 (Equivalent to 1$$)